They tend to sneak up on you like a thief in the night.

 But if you aren’t actively providing both opportunities and tools for development, that’s exactly what your company will feel like – a dead end.
 Your people need to feel like they’re constantly growing, or they won’t stay.

 A growth-oriented culture isn’t just important for current employees.
-It’s also a fantastic recruiting tool.
+It’s also a fantastic recruiting and retention tool.

 Highlighting a culture of growth and development is the perfect way to attract growth-minded employees.
 And these are the employees who are most likely to be engaged in their work.A growth-oriented culture is also a fantastic recruiting tool.
 Click To Tweet